silentdiverchris/Archivist/README.md

 The is done in the first step, so the files zipped up in the next step are safe from prying eyes and the files at rest on your local folder are secured again.

-To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the configuration file, see below for details.
+To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the configuration file, [see below](#ConfigurationFile) for details.

 ## Archiving source directories

 The second part of the process is to take the list of directories in the GlobalSourceDirectories and SourceDirectories configuration and recursively zip each into a single output file in a nominated directory, known as the primary archive directory,  specified in the configuration as PrimaryArchiveDirectoryName.

-This uses the 'ZipFile.CreateFromDirectory' interface in Microsoft's Sytem.IO.Compression library, see https://docs.microsoft.com/en-us/dotnet/api/system.io.compression?view=net-5.0 for details.
+This uses the 'ZipFile.CreateFromDirectory' interface in Microsoft's Sytem.IO.Compression library, see the [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.io.compression?view=net-5.0) for details.

 The resulting zip files can then optionally be encrypted, creating a file with a '.aes' extension, so 'ArchivedFile.zip' is encrypted to 'ArchivedFile.zip.aes'.
 Set the EncryptOutput configuration setting on the source directory to enable this.

-See the AESCrypt section below to set up encryption.
+See the [AESCrypt](#AESCrypt) section below to set up encryption.

 ## Copying archives